bryandony/bryandony.github.io/_pages/about.md

 ---

 I am currently an assistant professor in Computer Science at San Diego State University.
-I am also affiliated with the Center for Embedded and Cyber-Physical Systems ([CECS](http://www.cecs.uci.edu/)).

 Prior to my current appointment I was a researcher at Ericsson in Stockholm with the IoT and cyber-physical systems group, with whom I continue to collaborate.
-I have been a researcher at CECS with the [Dutt Research Group](https://duttgroup.ics.uci.edu/), and at the chair of integrated systems at the Technical University of Munich.
+I have been a researcher at [CECS](http://www.cecs.uci.edu/) with the [Dutt Research Group](https://duttgroup.ics.uci.edu/), and at the chair of integrated systems at the Technical University of Munich.

 I received my PhD in Computer Science under the supervision of Professor Nikil Dutt at the School of Informatics and Computer Science, University of California, Irvine.
 I received my MS and BS in Computer Engineering from the University of California, Santa Barbara.
 I have spent time as an engineer at National Security Technologies, Oracle, and Google.